ruesga-99/fuzzy_systems/README.md

 Membership functions define how each input maps to a degree of membership within a fuzzy set.
 Common types include:
 - Triangular
+  - Lambda Function
 - Trapezoidal
+  - Gamma Function
+  - L-Function
 - Gaussian
+- Sigmoid

+### Real Life Applications
+Fuzzy systems are useful whenever a process has a high complexity and no precise mathematical models are availiable, thus fuzzy systems are powerful tools in different indusrty-environments and IoT systems such as:
+- Temperature control systems.
+- Light control systems.
+- Fuel efficiency systems.
+- Robotic control applications.
+- Autonomous driving.
+- Writing systems.

 ## List of Implemented Models